Freedom Lane: Good Da’Quarius Hunting

 “I fucked Michelle Pfifer, by the way,” Mr. Hessman said with a crazy look in his eyes.
 “In the ass!”
 He motioned to his crotch with both hands before slamming the door on Da’Quarius.

-“What walker?”
+“Where’s my old walker?”
 Helen asked.

 “It must be in the basement,” Rose said, thinking with a finger on her chin.
 “Why do you need it?”

-“Those hippies from New Haven are coming to look at the tree today,” Helen said.
+“Those hippies from New Haven are coming to look at the tree today,” Helen replied.
 “I need to pull off the ‘feeble old broad’ act so they’ll take that stupid tree away for you.”

 “I’ll go get it now,” Rose said, running off to the basement door.
 “Great idea!
 You catch more flies with honey than vinegar, after all!”

+Helen looked it over.
 “Where’s the damn tennis balls?!”
-Helen asked.